surajsunrays/Devops-Interview-Questions/README.md

 Two files created for the implementation of offers feature. file offers_layout.xml created for the user interface and offers.java created for implementing logic for offers features.<br>
 This will be used for implementing the feature of offers<br>
 <br>--------------------------------------------------------------<br>

+## Architecture
+### Explain what a RESTful architecture is?
+ReST(Representational State Transfer) is a software architectural style that defines a set of constraints to be used for creating web services.
+Web Services that conforms the ReST architectural style are called as ReSTful web services, provides the interporability  between computer systems on the Internet.
+RESTful web services allow the requesting systems to access and manipulate textual representations of web resources by using a uniform and predefined set of stateless operations. <br>
+In ReSTful webservices , requests are made to the resource's URI, which sends the response as JSON , XML format.
+While the response conforms that some alteration has made to the stored resource and response can provide hypertext links to other resources or collection of resources.
+When HTTP is used, as it most comman, the operations available are GET, PUT, DELETE, POST and other CRUD HTTP methods.<br>

 ## Linux
 ### How can you view running processes?
 We can use ```top``` command for that. ```htop``` we can use for interactive process viewer.